Welcome to Dinner Discussions!

 If you’ve got young children, try to simplify concepts or ask basic questions to allow them to participate in the discussion.

-If you’re having a great discussion, keep it going as long as possible but do try to stop at a point when everyone is still enjoying themselves.
-Don’t wait for your family members to start showing signs of boredom.
-The reason for this is it will leave your children wanting more and eager to have another discussion the next time.
-Always end on a high note..
+If you’re having a great discussion, keep it going as long as possible but do try to stop when you detect people getting bored.
+That will leave your children wanting to do it again knowing it won’t drag on and they’ll just have something interesting to discuss.
+Always end on a high note.